 18. On 30 June 2020, AIB Group (UK) plc ceased issuing its own banknotes in Northern Ireland, and now dispenses Bank of England banknotes through its Branch and ATM Network.
-AIB Group (UK) plc must continue to hold Backing Assets (as defined in the Rules) covering their NIC and NWPEC until 30 June 2022, after which point any remaining Backing Assets will be returned to AIB Group (UK) plc.
+AIB Group (UK) plc were required to continue holding Backing Assets (as defined in the Rules) covering their NIC and NWPEC until 30 June 2022, at which point the remaining Backing Assets were returned to AIB Group (UK) plc.
+From 01 July 2022, the S&NI Regulations and Rules ceased to apply to AIB.